 The 16S rDNA as well as the gDNA (for the main site only) from the collected samples was amplified and sequenced to estimate the relative taxonomic composition (from rDNA and gDNA) and functional potential (from gDNA) of the communities residing in the halite samples.
 The changes in community composition over time were investigated at high (domain), medium (phylum), and lowest (OTUs and metagenomic bins) taxonomic ranks.

-Higher-order taxonomic composition of halite communities is sensitive to perturbations, but resilient long-term
+Higher-order taxonomic composition of halite communities is sensitive to perturbations but resilient long-term

-To look at changes in community structure at the highest taxonomic rank, we measured the relative Archaea to Bacteria abundance ratios in the rDNA sequencing.
-In the samples collected before the rain, the relative Archaea abundance was robust and stable: 83.1±2% in 2014-09 and in 78.8±6.3% in 2015-06.
+To look at changes in community structure at the highest taxonomic rank (domain), we measured the relative Archaea to Bacteria abundance ratios in the rDNA sequencing for samples collected at site 1.
+In the samples collected before the rain, the relative Archaea abundance was robust and stable: 83.1±2% in 2014-09 and in 78.8±6.3% in 2015-06 (Fig.1D).
 However, the relative Archaea abundance dropped to 60.5±4.3% in 2016-02, indicating a significant drop approximately 4 months after the rain.
 In the following year, the Archaea abundance increased back to 77.7±3% in 2017-2, returning to the pre-rain baseline.

 To investigate the taxonomic shifts between time-points at medium taxonomic ranks, we also looked for dynamics in the relative abundances of different phyla in the rDNA sequences.
 We found that Cyanobacteria, Green algae (estimated by chloroplast rDNA abundance), and Bacteroidetes significantly increased in relative abundance following the rain, and gradually lowered back to baseline abundance in the following year.
-On the other hand, the abundance of Halobacteria (the major Archaea phylum in this community) significantly decreased and subsequently recovered following the rain.
+On the other hand, the abundance of Halobacteria (the major Archaea phylum in this community) significantly decreased and subsequently recovered following the rain (Figs, numbers???).

-At the alternate sampling site, rDNA sequencing of samples collected at various intervals after the rain confirms the recovery in relative Archaea abundance from 41.42±5.3% in 2016-02 to 60.10±6.7% in 2017-02, similar to the main sampling site.
-Moreover, the Archaea abundances in 2016-07 (50.14±9.2%) and 2017-10 (50.33±5.1%) indicate a relatively gradual and incremental recovery in this metric.
+Samples at site 2 were collected at short interval after the rain event, and rDNA sequencing of these samples confirms the recovery in relative Archaea abundance from 41.42±5.3% in 2016-02 to 60.10±6.7% in 2017-02, similar to the main sampling site.
+Moreover, the Archaea abundances in 2016-07 (50.14±9.2%) and 2017-10 (50.33±5.1%) indicate a relatively gradual and incremental recovery in this metric (Fig.???).
 At lower taxonomic ranks, we observe similar trends to the original site.
 Between 2016-02 and 2017-02, Cyanobacteria and Green algae decrease in abundance, while Halobacteria gradually increase.